claratoch/datasciencecoursera/README.md

 # datasciencecoursera
-test repository as part of data science course
+This is my test repository which forms part of data science coursera course.
+January 2015